• Skip to main content

 For your convenience, I have decided to include the sound clips from the Ambika 3 soprano mouthpiece review as well so you can more easily compare them to each other.

-If you like the sound and look of the Gaia 4 soprano saxophone mouthpiece by Theo Wanne, you can find them at Theo Wanne’s website (but as I wrote in the beginning of the review, the Gaia 4 is being discontinued on January 1st, 2023 so if you want one, get it now.
-The Gaia 3 is already discontinued)
+If you like the sound and look of the Gaia 4 soprano saxophone mouthpiece by Theo Wanne, you can find them at Theo Wanne’s website (save 15% by using this link) As I wrote in the beginning of the review, the Gaia 4 is being discontinued on January 1st, 2023 so if you want one, get it now.
+The Gaia 3 is already discontinued

-I have agreed to be an affiliate for Theo Wanne so if you purchase a Theo Wanne Gaia 4 soprano sax mouthpiece from a link here in the review, I will receive a small commission on the sale.
+I have agreed to be an affiliate for Theo Wanne so if you purchase a Theo Wanne Gaia 4 soprano sax mouthpiece from a link (save 15% by using this link) here in the review, I will receive a small commission on the sale.
 (This helps to support my site and keep the saxophone related reviews, articles and transcriptions coming to you…..).

 If you are lucky enough to play a Theo Wanne Gaia 3 or 4 soprano saxophone mouthpiece or have any other thoughts or comments, I would love to hear what you think in the comments below.
 Thanks, Steve